 7. WPMU DEV Translations

-Making translations on WPMU DEV is super easy, we’re using GlotPress, and what’s best is that all of our members can collaborate and even be rewarded for sharing their translation work!
+WMPU DEV uses GlotPress to manage our translation project, which allows all members to collaborate and even be rewarded for sharing their translation work!
 (See Reward and be Rewarded below)

 7.1 The InterfaceLink to chapter 1